cybera/text2img/README.md

 ### 5. Install CUDA Toolkit

-Install the CUDA toolkit by following the steps in 'Installing with Apt' and then the steps in 'Configuring Docker' sections found on the [NVIDIA website](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
+Install the CUDA toolkit by following the steps in 'Installing with Apt' and then the steps in 'Configuring Docker' sections found on the <a href="https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html" target="_blank">NVIDIA website</a>.

 Configure the production repository: